bob-606/5.easa.fi/README.md

 ## 44. The center of pressure is the theoretical point of origin of...
-The center of pressure is the theoretical point of origin of...
 - ***all aerodynamic forces of the profile.***
 - gravity and aerodynamic forces.
 - gravity forces of the profile.